blogscot/blockchain/README.md

 ### Running the code

-This code was built and run using the nightly build, `1.29.0-nightly (af9e40c26 2018-07-05)`, along with the Rust `2018 Edition` options enabled.
+This code was built and run using the nightly build, `rustc 1.30.0-nightly (90d36fb59 2018-09-13)`, along with the Rust `2018 Edition` enabled.

 Once you have cloned the repository to a local folder, type: